deltachat/securejoin/source/new.rst

 Business Cards
 ~~~~~~~~~~~~~~
+..
+  TODO this section is a bit interesting,
+  but unrelated to our implementation,
+  more a future possibility.
+  Maybe we should just remove it.

 QR-codes similar to the ones used for verified contact
 could be used to print on business cards.